+Users' willingness to adopt and use technology is a positive indicator of the success of m-health services (Hussein et al. 2017).
 Even though Saudi Arabia has a high percentage of mobile phone users, utilizing this advantage by healthcare providers in both public and private sectors have little attention.
 Despite the influence of recent technologies on improving health, patients' adoption, use, and issues, there is a need to examine the perceptions of patients towards e-health applications (Albar & Hoque 2018).
-In the case of mobile technologies, based on the review of literature, there are no clear models or steps have been used to determine what factors influence, drive, and ultimately support the successful m-health apps adoption process used in Saudi Arabia.
-Users' willingness to adopt and use technology is a positive indicator of the success of m-health apps can improve physician in health practices, with the ignorance of primary roles of users, which is in this case patients.
-The research problem rises the following questions:
+In the case of mobile technologies, based on review of literature, there are no clear models or steps have been used to determine exactly what factors influence, drive, and ultimately support the successful m-health apps adoption process used in Saudi Arabia.
+Only few studies examine how m-health apps can improve physician in health practices, with the ignorance of main users' roles, which is in this case patients.
+The research problem rise the following questions: